Garmin API

 Download Sample Data

+It is internally stored as garmin_health_stress.
 Each Garmin Health Stress record includes the following:

 • Stress Level: Stress level value recorded.
 Internally stored as stress_level.